-Any student who is found to have used unfair means in an assessment procedure will be penalised.
-'Unfair means' here include cheating, fabrication, falsification, plagiarism, unfair collaboration or collusion.
-Penalties for use of unfair means may include failure of the assessment unit or part of a degree, with no provision for reassessment or retrieval of that failure.
-Proven cases of plagiarism or cheating can also lead to an Inquiry Hearing or disciplinary proceedings.
+Academic misconduct can be described as 'the use of unfair means in any examination or assessment procedure'.
+Any student who is found to have used unfair means and therefore committed an assessment offence will be penalised.
+Potential types of assessment offence include plagiarism, self-plagiarism, collusion or unauthorised collaboration, contract cheating (including impersonation), fabrication or falsification, or breaching of examination regulations.
+Penalties for assessment offences depend upon the severity of the offence but may include failure of the assessment, unit or part of a degree, with no provision for reassessment or retrieval of that failure.
+Severe cases of academic misconduct, for example, contract cheating could lead to an Inquiry Hearing or disciplinary proceedings.
 Claims of inadvertence or ignorance will not be accepted as a basis for mitigation of a penalty.

-If you are accused of an offence, the Students' Union's welfare services are available to support you.
+If you are accused of an assessment offence, the Students' Union's welfare services are available to support you.
 You have the right to appeal against the outcome of the investigation.